GoFetchDeliveries/api/README.md

 1. First, create an normal user account using either [GoFetch iOS app](https://itunes.apple.com/au/app/gofetch/id1045358128?mt=8) or the web app [www.go-fetch.com.au/webapp/](https://www.go-fetch.com.au/webapp/).

-1. Request your access token by [creating an issue](https://github.com/GoFetchDeliveries/api-v1/issues/new) and mentioning your GoFetch login email.
-We will email you your API access token.
+1. Next, send a [POST sessions](endpoints/sessions.md#create) request with your GoFetch email and password and get your API authentication token.

-1. Send an API request and supply both your email and token in `X-User-Email` and `X-User-Token` HTTP headers.
+1. Finally, supply both your email and authentication token in `X-User-Email` and `X-User-Token` HTTP headers when calling all other GoFetch API endpoits.

 #### Test access to API